-Comment and guest blog on relevant blogs and/or consider starting your own blogsite.
+Comment and guest blog on relevant blogs and/or consider starting your own blogsite, as noted above.

 Blogging is a great way to share your expertise, build community, and position yourself as a niche expert.
 It is probably the best way to build credibility and will exponentially increase your search results and visibility.

 In any blogging activities, offer useful information.
-Avoid blatant self-promotion and negative or off-color remarks.
-Remember that anything you post will become part of the blogosphere.
+Avoid negativity and rants.
+Remember that anything you post will become part of your personal brand online.
 Don’t write anything you may regret later.
-As a guest blogger, be sure to post an on-brand profile of yourself.
+As a guest blogger, be sure to post an on-brand profile or bio of yourself.

 9. Write Book Reviews on Amazon, Barnes and Noble, etc.

 Writing book reviews on Amazon or other online book sellers packs many benefits:

 - The branded personal profile you create on the booksellers’ sites represents one valuable search result.

 - Any book review you write becomes another powerful search result.

 - If you carefully craft your reviews, your subject matter expertise and thought leadership will be abundantly evident.

 - Reading the right books can only improve your breadth of knowledge, and possibly strengthen your skill set.